SteinarVrenne/school_imt3501/Task 1/source/pages/03e_Main_Use_Cases.rst

 	"Actor", "Patient and Healthcare worker"
 	"Prerequisites", "Actor is a registered user"
-	"Post requisites", "Actor is logged in"
+	"Outcome", "Actor is logged in"
 	"Main flow", "1.
 Actor has sent right credentials
 	2. Authentication server approves
 	3. Authentication server sends approved"